autoplot/documentation/javadoc/org/das2/qds/RepeatIndexDataSet.md

+# org.das2.qds.RepeatIndexDataSet

-# org.das2.qds.RepeatIndexDataSetIncrease the rank by repeating at any of the 4 indeces.
-ReplicateDataSet
- only allows repeats on the zeroth index, while this allows any index.
+Increase the rank by repeating at any of the 4 indeces.
+ReplicateDataSet only allows repeats on the zeroth index, while this allows any index.

-RepeatIndexDataSet( QDataSet s, int insertIndex, int length ) Create the dataset.
+# RepeatIndexDataSet( QDataSet s, int insertIndex, int length )
+Create the dataset.

 ***